Yudai Igarashi

-Yudai Igarashi (五十嵐 勇大, Igarashi Yudai) is a Japanese professional race car driver, who last competed in 2003.
+Yudai Igarashi (五十嵐 勇大, Igarashi Yudai) is a Japanese retired professional race car driver, who last competed in 2003.

 Career

 Igarashi competed in British Formula 3 in the late 1990s before returning to Japan to compete in the 2000 Formula Nippon Championship with Team LeMans.
 He drove 10 races and scored 1 point, finishing 13th in the Drivers Championship.
 He would race in Formula Nippon for the next two seasons, with Team LeMans and Mooncraft.
 He scored no further points in the series.
 In 2003, he raced three times for Team Nova, again scoring no points.

 Alongside his Formula Nippon racing, Igarashi raced GT cars.
 In 2000, competing in the All Japan Grand Touring Car Championship Japan GT300 series with Super Autobacs Racing driving a Toyota MR-S. The team scored 13 points and finished the championship in 16th place.
 In 2002, he completed 3 races in the series for HKS driving a Mercedes CLK in the GT500 class.
 The following year, he returned to the GT500 class this time with Hitotsuyama Racing.
 He completed 4 races driving their McLaren F1 GTR, scoring 2 points and finishing 32nd in the championship.